GStreamer/gstreamer/markdown/contribute/index.md

 branch to merge.

-If you have created a new plugin, please submit a merge request that adds it to the gst-plugins-bad module, including `configure.ac`, the various `Makefile.am` modifications, `meson.build` modifications, and all new files.
+If you have created a new plugin, please submit a merge request that adds it to the gst-plugins-bad module, including `meson.build` modifications, and all new files.

 #### Patch Format